 No appointments are necessary; just show up during store hours.
 And if you’re unsure whether your gear is eligible for trade-in, Guitar Center’s website has a comprehensive list to guide you.

 This Killer Rig article will further break down the trade-in program, offering insights and tips to help you get the most value out of your used gear.

 Can You Trade In At Guitar Center?

 Guitar Center offers a program called Trade In/Trade Up.
-When you bring in a piece of gear to trade in, you will save 10% on the new item.
+When you bring in a piece of gear to trade in, you will make 10% more on it if you buy a new item.

-Now there are some limitations and some brands that are excluded.
-But with a little negotiating, you may work yourself into new gear and get a good deal at the same time.
+There are some limitations and some brands that are excluded.
+This is according to their policy.
+But with a little negotiating, you may work yourself into a new gear and get a good deal at the same time.

 Not only will they make some money on your item when they resell it, but also on the gear you buy with the trade credit.
 It can be a great benefit for both parties.

 Just make sure to be prepared to negotiate a bit when you go in.
 You will want to at least know what your item is worth beforehand.